shipharbor/merry/README.md

 ### log = merry/log(name)
 Create a new log client that forwards logs to the main `app`.
 See the [logging section](#logging) for more details.

+### log = merry/env(settings)
+Create a new configuration client that reads environment variables from `process.env` and validates them against configuration.

 ## Installation
 ```sh